khalladahmad/Emoji-Semantic-Drift-Analysis-using-Twitter-Dataset/README.md

 ## 📝 Overview

 Do emojis mean the same thing today as they did yesterday?
-This project explores **Semantic Drift**—the way the meaning and context of emojis evolve over time.
+This project explores **Semantic Drift**, the way the meaning and context of emojis evolve over time.
 By using **Twitter embeddings** and **Cosine Similarity**, we measure how the "contextual fingerprint" of 42 popular emojis changes between simulated time slices (2024–2025).

 ## 🚀 Key Features